Distal Humerus Fracture (Upper Arm with Elbow Break)

 X-ray of an elbow showing the bones in the elbow, as well as the cartilage at the end of the humerus bone

-Figure 3: X-ray of an elbow showing the bones in the elbow, as well as the cartilage at the end of the humerus bone (red line).
+Figure 3: X-ray of a normal elbow showing the bones in the elbow, as well as the cartilage at the end of the humerus bone (red line).
 The yellow shaded area is the elbow joint (made by the distal humerus, radius, and ulna bones).

 X-ray of a distal humerus fracture that is above the elbow joint and does not go through the cartilage